tcmills/Game-Design-Capstone-Project/README.md

 Documentation for the design, development, and testing process is in the "Design Process" folder.

-Progress update video I made during development:
+Progress update video I made during development:< br/ >
 "Discussion 21.1: Show and Tell (To the Magic Shop)" (4:47) https://youtu.be/prmW3zAOe14

 The final release of To the Magic Shop on Itch.io: https://tcmills.itch.io/to-the-magic-shop